simonwep/ocular/docs/pages/deploy.md

 ## Quickstart

+> [!NOTE]
+> Outside of `localhost` ocular by default requires `https` for secure cookie handling.
+> It's highly recommended to use `https` in production environments.
+> If you know what you're doing, you can also run ocular over plain `http`, see the [using ocular over `http`](#using-ocular-over-http) section for more information.

-Ocular can be deployed via a single docker image.
+Ocular can be deployed via a single docker image:

 ```sh
 docker run \